 IRIS itself can serve as consuming system for another IRIS; IRIS allows users in one installation of IRIS (the consumer) to view resource information in another installation of IRIS (the provider).
 The connection between the two systems must be set up by the system administrators for both the consumer and the provider.
-The system administrator of the providing system will follow the steps outlined in Section A.8.2 API Security and provide the appropriate URL, username, and the above mentioned password to the consuming system.
+The system administrator of the providing system will follow the steps outlined in Section A.8.2 API Security and provide the appropriate URL, username for the API user account, and the above mentioned password to the consuming system.